zechuan-lin/PD5D/ASAP PD5D MB Visium Workflow/README.md

 ## **Contributions and Maintenance**

-Code written by Dr. Xufei Teng, modified and uploaded by Dr. Jacob Parker
+Code developed by Dr. Xufei Teng, modified, uploaded and maintained by Dr. Jacob Parker

 ## **MIT License**